 NOTES: Data have been fabricated for the purposes of this example

-&lt;sup>1The adjusted U-probability is computed by summing the individual month of birth U-probabilities by patient ID.
+The adjusted U-probability is computed by summing the individual month of birth U-probabilities by patient ID.

-&lt;sup>2The maximum U-probability is the max U-probability value between the original and adjusted U-probabilities.
+The maximum U-probability is the max U-probability value between the original and adjusted U-probabilities.